 Price Comparison Sites & Apps:

 While we're on the subject of saving money, you should be sure to use one or two of the many price comparison sites online to make sure you're not paying too much for presents and groceries.
 Also, apps like Finder.com are great for identifying upcoming sales and discount deals, so you end up keeping more of your money safe in your wallet!

 By doing this work online, you'll spare yourself from the hustle and bustle of shopping malls in the lead-up to the festive period.
 The offers tend to be better before Christmas, too, as retailers know that demand is lower.

 Boost Your Skills With OCA Event Planning Short Courses

 Suppose you're looking for more ways to make the festive period one to remember for all the right reasons.
-In that case, you should consider taking CPD-accredited, video-based event planning short courses online that give you the skills to make sure everything goes without a hitch.
+In that case, you should consider taking CPD-Endorsed, video-based event planning short courses online that give you the skills to ensure everything goes smoothly.
 What's more, if you're thinking of becoming a professional event planner, they give you everything you need to do that too!

 Forget everything you know about traditional training, as OCA online event planning courses offer a next-level experience that instils a love for learning.
 To see what we mean, take a look at our Student Study Demo or visit us online today at www.onlinecoursesaustralia.edu.au where you'll find our training library that covers more than 20 industries and 1-to-1 mentoring on every course.